amejiarosario/amejiarosario.github.io/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 ## App View

-Now, we need another view that take a collection and render each of the individual items.
+Now, we need another view that takes a collection and renders each of the individual items.
 We are going to call it ‘AppView’.
 This is a new large chunk of code so read it closely.
-Take a look through this code and try to identify each of the elements (we have already describe them in the previous sections).
+Please take a look through this code and identify each of the elements.

 {% codeblock Todo View lang:js https://raw.github.com/amejiarosario/Backbone-tutorial/fe0efb0fd0c4c3c4cb5fd61e9917165082f9a562/backbone-tutorial.html Full Code %}